1920s - 1940s

 In 1981, two years after the first commercial discovery at Hibernia off the coast of Newfoundland, the CPA opened an office in St. John's in cooperation with the Eastcoast Petroleum Operators' Association.
 Expansion continued despite the collapse of oil prices in the early 1980s.
 In 1983 the Eastcoast Petroleum Operators' Association merged with the Offshore Operators Division and was renamed the Frontier Division.

-The Canadian Petroleum Association has played a vital role in the development of the oil and gas industry.
+The Canadian Petroleum Association has played a vital role in the development of the oil and natural gas industry.
 Canada's energy policies are based on recommendations that the CPA spent two years preparing.
 These recommendations were adopted by the Progressive Conservative Party, the official opposition and later translated into government policy.
 In subsequent years, lower crude oil prices, reduced oilfield activity and a glut of oil on world markets forced the CPA to downsize its operations.
-Its membership was reduced to 63 companies representing approximately 70-80 percent of Canada's oil and gas production.
+Its membership was reduced to 63 companies representing about 70-80 per cent of Canada's oil and natural gas production.
 In October 1991, Executive Director Ian Smythe announced that the CPA was closing three of its six offices (Victoria, Regina and St. John's) and cutting back on a variety of activities in an effort to reduce spending.

 In 1992, the CPA amalgamated with the Independent Petroleum Association of Canada (IPAC) to form the Canadian Association of Petroleum Producers (CAPP).